alnvdl/diagrama/README.md

 - No bundling/packing for building.
 - No server-side code is required to run the editor.
 - Quick and dirty code that can be easily maintained.

+The `docs` folder is used to serve static files because that is easier to host with GitHub Pages.